sebastianconcept/rust-payment-integrator-poc/README.md

 ## <div id="design-notes">Design Notes</div>

+- The program models the payments processing using the aid of these objects:
+  - `App`.
+The spot to start taking input and sending it to collaborators for processing and output generation.
+  - `Transaction`.
+The main model for the different types of operations to process.
+It can be instantiated from a parsed CSV record using `from_record`.
+  - `Transactions`.
+It's a helper object for keeping a store support dedicated to transactions.
+If in the future the transactions have to change its support, that can be conveniently refactored only from there.
+  - `Account`.
+The accounts belong to the app object and they help to keep correct state of a client's account and process transactions.
 - I've used TDD for this program to ensure result correctness and at the same time to help me to incrementally add functionality detecting any regression as I need to introduce changes.
 So far there are 9 unit tests with what I think are self-evident, unambiguous names to the most fundamental functionality.

 - `Amount`, `ClientID` and `TransactionID` have dedicated types to ensure correctness and allow a change from a single point in code in case of future type migrations.